-Publication: RekordNorth-Noord (Main)

-Publication Date: 11 Aug 2017 Page: 16
+Publication: RekordPretoriaFarEast (Main) Publication Date: 18 Aug 2017 Page: 18

-AVE: 15023.15 Circulation: 39850 Part: 1 of 1
+Remembering his father

+There will always be more to football for Khumbulani Siluma than just winning or losing

+Don't get him wrong: whenever he takes to the field to play, he gives a 100% because it is important to him that he and his UP-Tuks teammates get a result that will make the fans and the university proud.
+It means he will again be in the thick of things when his team takes on NWU this week

+With such an attitude, it is no surprise that Siluma received the 2015 USSAFootball Player of the Tournament Award and was recently selected to represent the South African Team at the World Student Games in Taipei.

 Playing football is also for Siluma a way to deal with a tragic personal loss.
-Photo: Reg Football is about more There will always be more to football for Khumbulani Siluma than just winning or losing Don't get him wrong whenever he takes to the field to play he gives a 100 percent .

-It is important to him that he and his UP-Tuks teammates get a result that will make the fans and the university proud.
-It means he will again be in the thick of things when his team takes on NWU this week.
-With such an attitude, it is no surprise that Siluma received the 2015 USSA Football Player of the Tournament Award and was recently selected to represent the South African Team at the World Student Games in Taipei.
+In 2015, his dad, Senzo Siluma, was gruesomely murdered and his house set alight.
+His dad was at the time a single parent to the UP-Tuks player and his siblings.

 Playing football is also for Siluma a way to deal with a tragic personal loss.
-In 2015, his dad, Senzo Siluma, was murdered and his house set alight.
+Photo: Reg Caldecott

-His dad was at the time a single parent to the UP-Tuks player and his siblings According to Siluma, a day hardly goes by without him thinking about his dad.
+According to Siluma a day hardly goes by without him thinking about his dad.
 "I am still struggling to deal with his death.
 Luckily my dad raised a 'soldier' that has helped me to move on somehow.
-Completing my degree in political science and doing a post graduate degree in Integrating Reporting is my way to thank him for everything he has done for me.
-"Every game I play for UP-Tuks is to honour his memory.
+Completing my degree in Political Science and doing a post graduate degree in integrating reporting is my way to thank him for everything he has done for me.
+Every game I play for UP-Tuks is to honour his memory.
 My dad instilled the love for football in me.
 I remember when I was still young how he would wake us up to watch Orlando Pirates play.
 He was a big fan," Siluma explained.

 Not playing football was never an option for Siluma.
 Chasing a ball and trying to outfox rivals with fleet-footed skills is just a continuance of a proud family tradition started by his grandfather.
-Growing up in Piet Retief where there is no football academy meant that Siluma had to work his way through the ranks before he got to play for UP-Tuks.
-This led to him appreciating the moment when he got to pull the coveted striped jersey over his shoulders for the very first time.
-"I am truly blessed to be playing for UP-Tuks," is how he expressed himself.
+Growing up in

+Piet Retief meant that Siluma had to work his way through the ranks before he got to play for UP-Tuks.